A Learning Environment by Design

 Please check the annual calendar.

-In the afternoon, specialist teachers are a core addition in our Aoba-Japan Extension which incorporates languages, numbers, intellectual activities, music eurhythmics, sports, and more.
+Specialist teachers are a core addition in our Aoba-Japan Extension which incorporates languages, numbers, intellectual activities, music, sports, and more.
 In early childhood, learning assessments are obtained from children’s feeling enjoyment and satisfaction rather than from formal and informal demonstrations of learning and acquisition.

 Being encouraged to participate more, and more actively, they become inspired to learn more.
 As they grow they discover that learning, itself, is endlessly rewarding.